-If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is payable.
+If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is paid.
 Assumed pensionable pay is an estimate of your normal annual pensionable pay.
-The RBKC Administering Authority will decide who to pay any death grant to but will take account of your wishes.
-An expression of wish form can be obtained from our website as follows:
+The RBKC Administering Authority will decide who to pay any death grant to, but will take account of your wishes.
+An expression of wish form can be obtained from our website, or you can update your nomination online using our Member Self-Service portal.